aswinprabhu/Install/README.md

 ## Before you begin

-Basic understanding of docker, container, images, compose etc. are required in order to complete the below steps.
+Basic understanding of Docker Containers, images, Docker Compose are required to complete the steps below.

-## Prerequisites
+## Pre-requisites

-#### If installing docker on Windows or Mac
+#### If installing Docker on Windows or Mac
-* download docker-tools from [here](https://www.docker.com/products/docker-toolbox) and install
+* Download docker-tools from [here](https://www.docker.com/products/docker-toolbox) and install

 #### Create user and group with name cloudmunch and id 580
 ####  Install Docker 1.10